Jimmy-Elwes/Dash-App-with-publish-to-GCR/README.md

 ## 2. Check or Build the Dockerfile

+Docker Image: Think of a Docker image like a blueprint or a recipe.
+It's a file that contains everything your app needs to run, including the app code, system libraries, and dependencies (like Python or Dash).
+But, it's not running yet—it's just the instructions.

+Docker Container: A Docker container is like a fully built version of that image, now "alive" and running.
+It uses the blueprint (the image) to run your app in a completely isolated environment, so it works the same no matter where it's running—on your computer, in the cloud, or anywhere else.

 Ensure your `Dockerfile` is correctly set up to build the Dash app with Gunicorn.
 Here's an example of what the `Dockerfile` should look like:

 ```Dockerfile